STL2711/kokoa-clone/README.md

 # Kokoa clone challange

-CSS got so much bertter!
+Html and CSS are so much fun!